lchan217/courses_task2/README.md

 ## Comments

-This project took around 5 hours and is incomplete due to time constraints.
+This project took around 5 hours and is incomplete due to a time restraint.
 The styling is with React Bootstrap.